asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 Please note that the membership list may be stale at nodes!
 This models the reality in distributed systems.
 Also, when reacting to a failure (e.g., by re-replicating a key whose replica failed),there is no contention among the would-be replicas, i.e. no over-replicate keys.

 Each MP2Node implements both the client-side as well as the server-side APIs for all the CRUD operations.
 The application layer chooses a non-faulty node randomly as the client.
 The same node can be considered as the coordinator.
-You can assume that the coordinator never crashes.
-Your Key-Value store should accept std::string as key and value.
+The coordinator is assumed to be never crashed.
+The Key-Value store accepts std::string as key and value.

 ---
 ### Logging